 July 22 - Defining the Scope of Prescription Drug Abuse

 View the Web-on-Demand Course.
-This course will be available until August 25, 2017.
+Professionals can receive CEs for this course until August 25, 2017.

 Essential Public Health Role of Drug Disposal for Patients and Healthcare System

 New DEA Guidelines and Healthcare Provider Role in Drug Disposal: Patients and Facilities